openshift/origin/docs/routing.md

 ### Manually

 To run the router manually (outside of a pod) you should first build the images with instructions found below.
 Then you can run the router anywhere that it can access both the pods and the master.
-The router exposes port 80 so the host that the router is run on must not have any other services that are bound to that port.
-This allows the router to be used by a DNS server for incoming traffic.
+The router can use either the host or the container network stack and binds/exposes ports 80 and 443, which allows the router to be used by a DNS server for incoming traffic.
+This means that the host where the router is run, must not have any other services that are bound to those ports (80 and 443).

+#### Example using the host network
+	$ docker run --rm -it --net=host openshift/origin-haproxy-router --master $kube-master-url

+#### Example using the container network and exposing ports 80 and 443.
-	$ docker run --rm -it -p 80:80 openshift/origin-haproxy-router --master $kube-master-url
+	$ docker run --rm -it -p 80:80 -p 443:443 openshift/origin-haproxy-router --master $kube-master-url

 example of kube-master-url : https://10.0.2.15:8443

 ## Monitoring the router